WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

  * Voltage is relative [current drop]
  * Volts and amps can be traded for each other in a current, as long as the overall amount of work (Wattage), stays the same.
 This is often done through induction.
  * _Wattage (W)_ is a convenience unit to describe electricity that includes amps and voltage, multiplied together (watts = amps * volts).
+ * _Power_ is a colloquial term that usually means wattage.

 # [Part 3 - Resistance and Ohm's Law](../Part3/)